makeabilitylab/physcomp/arduino/debouncing.md

 ### Pure hardware solutions

 Although in physical computing, we often emphasize software solutions, hardware solution can be just as functionally good (though it does complicate the build and require more components).
 For example, in this Texas Instruments video, the instructor shows how to use a capacitor and a [Schmitt Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger) to debounce a switch.
-The capacitor smooths out the the rising and falling edges of a button state transition and the Schmitt Trigger converts this smoothed signal back into digital output.
+The capacitor smooths out the rising and falling edges of a button state transition and the Schmitt Trigger converts this smoothed signal back into digital output.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/e1-kc04jSE4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **Video.** This [Texas Instruments video](https://youtu.be/e1-kc04jSE4) shows how to use a capacitor and a Schmitt Trigger to debounce a switch.